CDCgov/SDP/README.md

 This GitHub repository was created for use by [CDC](http://www.cdc.gov) programs to collaborate on public health surveillance-related projects in support of the [CDC Surveillance Strategy](http://www.cdc.gov/surveillance).
 This third-party web application is not hosted by CDC, but it is used by CDC and its partners to share information and collaborate on software.

+Please visit the [SDP CDC Web Site](http://www.cdc.gov/sdp) for more information on the project and new services.

 ### Public Domain
 This project constitutes a work of the United States government and is not subject to domestic copyright protection under 17 USC Section 105.
 This project is in the public domain within the United States, and copyright related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).
 All contributions to this project will be released under the CC0 dedication.
 By submitting a pull request you are agreeing to comply with this waiver of copyright interest.